Maiwut County

 Maiwut County is an administrative area of Upper Nile State in the Greater Upper Nile region of South Sudan.
+It borders Nasir County to its west, Longechuk County to its north and Ethiopia to its east and south.

-In a recent Southern Sudan referendum, Maiwut County made a historic milestone with all of its registered population voting 100% for Separation of the southern Sudan.
+In the South Sudanese independence referendum, Maiwut County made a historic milestone with all of its registered population voting 100% for Separation of the southern Sudan.